catppuccin/userstyles/README.md

 <p align="center">
 <strong>Userstyles are essentially modified CSS files which can be applied to a specific website,
-giving it a unique and appealing aesthetic in line with Catppuccino's color palette.</strong>
+giving it a unique and appealing aesthetic in line with Catppuccin's color palette.</strong>
 </p>

 &nbsp;